Reviewing the Plaza - Sep / Oct 11

 Douglas Westfall of the Paragon Agency is an Orange–based publisher of books (specialbooks.com) who has watched the Plaza Review’s transformation over the years.
 “It has been a pleasure to see the Plaza Review grow from a modest publication to an eye–catching, full–color newspaper that meets the community’s needs,” he says.

 The paper does such a good job of conveying the essence of Old Towne that out–of–the area parents of Chapman students call him to comment on the quality of the publication.
 “Parents who have dropped their children off at the school will read an issue and tell me that the Plaza Review gave them a comforting view of Orange and made them feel much better about their children attending school away from home,” says Escobedo.
-“They will often ask for a subscription, and I gladly accommodate them.”
+“They will often ask for a subscription, and we gladly accommodate them.”

 Old Towne Orange Plaza Review